Saunved/web-dev-workshop/README.md

 Key learning:
 Each route can either be successful or unsuccessful.
 We must account for both cases when creating a controller.

+## Checkpoint 4: Let's write a tweet

+For this checkpoint, we'll be looking at the following file: `/src/components/Tweet/ComposeTweet.jsx`.́

+After going through the above 3 checkpoints, now you have a basic understanding of how to create a form, apply styling to it, and how fire API, write a query to get and store the data inside the database

+Now we going to learn how users would write a tweet on the UI?, excited 😄?

+### Task 1: Writing a Tweet

+We want users to write a tweet and submit the tweet on the UI. so how could we achieve that?

+- What do you think what kinds of HTML input elements should we use here for both?

+You have might have noticed this on Twitter when you write a tweet your text area content increases as per your content length.
+Now, according to what we had plan to implement will not work here, right?

+- So can you find the react library which will auto-resize our textarea?

+- We want the user to submit their tweet so can you construct a button for the same?

+- We also want to indicate the character count while the user writes their tweet along with the character limit we have set.

+### Task 2: UI handling

+Should the tweet submit button be visible when there is no tweet content present?
+Is that good user experience (UX)?

+- Could you think?
+How could we disable the button when tweet content is empty?

+Twitter has this constraint where it restricts the number of characters in a tweet.

+- So can you think of how could we restrict the end-user when it reaches the limit

+It would be good UX if you indicate something on the UI so that they know that tweet content length is about to reach the limit

+- So can you make the character limit indicator red when a user reaches the limit?
+It is the good cherry on top of the cake functionality

+### Task 3: Calling the API

+We have constructed the basic UI to compose the tweet.
+Now we want to send the tweet content to our server, which will then stored it inside a database

+So what is the first step to achieving the above result?
+Fire a request to some endpoint right?

+- Which HTTP request method do you think is most appropriate to use here?

+What should be the behavior if the request succeeded and what if get failed? any thoughts?

+How are we going to store the tweet content in the database, we can be going to learn in the next checkpoint

+## Checkpoint 5: Storing tweet to database

+### Task 1: Create a route which accepts tweet's metadata

+Frontend will trigger a POST request, so we should define the relevant route which is parsed through the middlewares on the backend in routes/tweet.js.

+### Task 2: Make changes in controller for storing the tweet

+We have added a route, now it's time to make changes in controller tweet.js.
+Controller accepts the request and stores data and generates a response for Frontend.